2002–2003 Venezuelan general strike: Aftermath

 In the aftermath of the strike, the government fired 18,000 PDVSA employees, 40% of the company's workforce.
-Arrest warrants were issued for the presidents of Fedecamaras (Carlos Fernández) and the CTV (Carlos Ortega).
+Arrest warrants were issued for the presidents of Fedecámaras (Carlos Fernández) and the CTV (Carlos Ortega).
 Involvement in government efforts to maintain food and gasoline distribution saw turning points in the careers of leading businessmen Ricardo Fernández Barrueco and Wilmer Ruperti respectively.

 After the February 2003 collapse of the strike, the Coordinadora Democrática (CD) was much more willing to participate in the Organization of American States (OAS) "mesa" dialogue process which had been set up following the 2002 Venezuelan coup d'état attempt.
 The CD pushed for a binding recall referendum under Article 72 of the Constitution of Venezuela, which was ultimately agreed on 23 May 2003, and took place in August 2004.

 The strike produced severe important economic consequences.
 Open unemployment, which was running about 15% before and after the shutdown, reached 20.3% in March 2003; the volume of crude oil produced was 5% less in 2003 than the previous year; and the volume of refined oil products was 17% less.

 In addition the transformation of PDVSA had lasting political consequences, enabling the government to make much more direct use of PDVSA revenues for political projects such as the Bolivarian Missions.